 Home > 2016 ICD-10-CM Diagnosis Codes > Diseases of the digestive system K00-K95 > Diseases of esophagus, stomach and duodenum K20-K31 > Gastro-esophageal reflux disease K21-

 Gastro-esophageal reflux disease without esophagitis

-K21.9 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+K21.9 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A chronic disorder characterized by reflux of the gastric and/or duodenal contents into the distal esophagus.
 It is usually caused by incompetence of the lower esophageal sphincter.
 Symptoms include heartburn and acid indigestion.
 It may cause injury to the esophageal mucosa.

 A disorder characterized by reflux of the gastric and/or duodenal contents into the distal esophagus.
 It is chronic in nature and usually caused by incompetence of the lower esophageal sphincter, and may result in injury to the esophageal mucosal.
 Symptoms include heartburn and acid indigestion.

 Retrograde flow of gastric juice (gastric acid) and/or duodenal contents (bile acids; pancreatic juice) into the distal esophagus, commonly due to incompetence of the lower esophageal sphincter.

 The backward flow of stomach acid contents into the esophagus (the tube that connects the mouth to the stomach).